jromano743/jromano743/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my bot of Discord **Beaters**.
-[You can see it here!](https://jromano743.github.io/project-beaters-wb/)
-- 🌱 I’m currently learning about Typescript for web and Unreal engine for Videogames
+- 🌱 I’m currently learning about Typescript for web and Unreal Engine for Videogames
 - 👯 I’m looking to collaborate on projects of videogames as Game design or Level Design
 - 💬 Ask me about evreything.
 If i know it, i help you ❤️
 - 😄 Nicknames: Juanma, JM